ValeriiVasin/backbone-mixin-state/README.md

 # Backbone-mixin-state
-Backbone mixin that helps you to easily manage you component state.
+Backbone mixin that helps you easily manage you view states.

 # Installation
 NPM